NotPhrayz/NotPhrayz/README.md

 # 👋 Hi, I’m Jack Marston (@NotPhrayz)

 Welcome to my GitHub!
-I'm a **Website Developer** and **Discord Bot Developer** with a passion for creating impactful and efficient software solutions.
+I'm a **14-year-old** aspiring **full-time developer** with a passion for creating impactful and efficient software solutions.
 Here's a bit about me:

 ---